Resolution-Agnostic Neural Operators for Multi-Rate Sparse-View CT: Experimental Results

 \subsection{Dataset and Setup}

-{\bf Datasets}: We consider two CT datasets in the paper: \begin{itemize} \item \textbf{Kidney CT Scan Dataset} \cite{heller2019kits19} is from 2019 Kidney and Kidney Tumor Segmentation Challenge (C4KC-KiTS).
-For each CT volume, we select the central 50\% of slices and a uniform 10\% sample of peripheral slices to ensure coverage across anatomical variability.
-This results in 33{,}000 training slices from 170 patients.
-For evaluation, we use 10{,}000 slices from 40 held-out patients. \item \textbf{AAPM Low-Dose Abdominal CT Dataset} \cite{mccollough2016tu} consists of 5{,}936 axial slices with patient ID.
-Following the split in \cite{wang2022dudotrans, li2023learning}, we select 90\% of patients for training and the rest (526 slices) for testing.
+{\bf Datasets}: We consider two CT datasets in the paper: \begin{itemize} \item \textbf{AAPM Low-Dose Abdominal CT Dataset} \cite{mccollough2016tu} consists of 5{,}936 axial slices with patient ID.
+Following the split in \cite{wang2022dudotrans, li2023learning}, we select 90\% of patients for training and the rest (526 slices) for testing. \item \textbf{Kidney CT Scan Dataset} \cite{heller2019kits19} is from 2019 Kidney and Kidney Tumor Segmentation Challenge (C4KC-KiTS).
+For each CT volume, we select the central 50\% of slices and a uniform 10\% sample of peripheral slices to ensure coverage across anatomical variability, resulting in 33{,}000 training slices from 170 patients.
+For evaluation, we use 10{,}000 slices from 40 held-out patients.